illescasDaniel/Summarize-QT-QML-MVC/README.md

 ## Execution
 Use `invoke --list` for all available tasks, like `invoke build --snapshot-id=37f520fa929c961707657b28798b30c003dd100b` or `invoke run`.

-By default, when using `invoke run` (running the python app directly), the bart-larg-cnn model will be downloaded at `{home_path}/.cache/huggingface/hub/models--facebook--bart-large-cnn/snapshots/{snapshot_id}`.
+By default, when using `invoke run` (running the python app directly), the bart-large-cnn model will be downloaded at `{home_path}/.cache/huggingface/hub/models--facebook--bart-large-cnn/snapshots/{snapshot_id}`.
+There you can see the snapshot-id.

 ### TODOs:
 - [ ] Test installation on clean environments in Ubuntu, macOS and Windows.
 - [ ] Add unit tests with `pytest`.

+---

 #### Acknowledgments

-This project makes use of the BART-CNN model developed by Facebook AI (now Meta AI) for text summarization.
-We are grateful for their efforts in creating and open-sourcing the model, which has significantly contributed to the capabilities of our application.
+<sup>This project makes use of the **BART-CNN model** developed by Facebook AI (now Meta AI) for text summarization.
+We are grateful for their efforts in creating and open-sourcing the model, which has significantly contributed to the capabilities of our application.</sup>

+<sup>In addition, this application is built using the **Qt framework via PySide6**, the official set of Python bindings.
+The versatility and power of Qt have enabled us to create a robust, cross-platform user interface.
+Our thanks go to the Qt Company and the open-source contributors for making such a valuable resource available to the developer community.</sup>

 #### License

-This software is released under the MIT License.
-See the LICENSE file for more details.
+<sup>This software is released under the **MIT License**.
+See the LICENSE file for more details.</sup>

-Portions of this software incorporate the BART-CNN model, which is licensed under the "MIT License".
-For more details on the model and its license, please visit the official repository at [Bart-large-cnn](https://huggingface.co/facebook/bart-large-cnn).
+<sup>Portions of this software incorporate the **BART-CNN model**, which is licensed under the "MIT License".
+For more details on the model and its license, please visit the official repository at [Bart-large-cnn](https://huggingface.co/facebook/bart-large-cnn).</sup>

-We adhere to the licensing terms specified by the BART-CNN model and appreciate the opportunity to build upon the work provided by Meta AI and the broader open-source community.
+<sup>Additionally, this application makes use of the **Qt framework and PySide6**, licensed under the GNU Lesser General Public License (LGPL) version 3.
+We adhere to the licensing terms specified by these projects and appreciate the opportunity to build upon the work provided by the broader open-source community.
+For more information on Qt and its licensing, please visit [Qt Licensing](https://www.qt.io/licensing/).</sup>